TensorSpeech/TensorFlowTTS/examples/fastspeech2/mfa/README.md

 ## After regular preprocessing

 Normally, the features will be slightly higher in length than the extracted durations, which is why you must execute this.
-It adds the difference to the last duration.
+It compensates for the differences
 Now, run the final duration postprocessing script.
 This one will drop the durations into the train and valid dump folders and match the lengths to the normalized features.

 ```